Bones can be replaced: the silent revolution of medical titanium

 -

-Cardiology:Serving as the protective housing for pacemakers.
+Cardiology:is used as a protective housing for the pacemaker.

-The Future: Customization and 3D Printing
+: Customization and 3D Printing

 Conclusion